How should my chatbot interact? A survey on human-chatbot interaction design: Chatbots Social Characteristics

-\textbf{[B2] to exhibit believable behavior: }because people associate social qualities to machines \cite{reeves1996people}, chatbots are deemed to be below standard when users see them ``\textit{acting as a machine}'' \cite{jenkins2007analysis}.
-When analyzing the naturalness of chatbots, \cite{morrissey2013realness} found that the formal grammatical and syntactical abilities of a chatbot are the biggest discriminators between good and poor chatbots (the other factors being \textit{conscientiousness}, \textit{manners}, and \textit{proactivity}).
-The authors highlight that chatbots should use grammar and spelling consistently. \cite{coniam2008evaluating} discusses that, even with English as Second Language (ESL) learners, basic grammar errors, such as pronouns confusion, diminish the value of the chatbot.
-In addition, \cite{morris2002conversational} states that believable chatbots need also to display unique characters through linguistic choices.
-In this sense, \cite{mairesse2009can} demonstrated that \textit{personality} can be expressed by language patterns.
+\textbf{[B2] to increase believability: }because people associate social qualities with machines \citep{reeves1996people}, chatbots are deemed sub-standard when users see them ``\textit{acting as a machine}'' \citep{jenkins2007analysis}.
+When analyzing chatbots' naturalness, \citet{morrissey2013realness} found that the formal grammatical and syntactical abilities of a chatbot are the biggest discriminators between good and poor chatbots (the other factors being \textit{conscientiousness}, \textit{manners}, and \textit{proactivity}).
+The authors highlight that chatbots should use consistent grammar and spelling. \citet{coniam2008evaluating} discusses how, even with English as Second Language (ESL) learners, basic grammar errors, such as pronoun confusion, diminish the value of the chatbot.
+In addition, \citet{morris2002conversational} states that believable chatbots also need to display unique characters through linguistic choices.
+In this sense, \citet{mairesse2009can} demonstrated that \textit{personality} can be expressed by language patterns.
 The authors proposed a computational framework to produce utterances to manifest a target \textit{personality}.
 The utterances were rated by experts in \textit{personality} evaluation and statistically compared against utterances produced by humans who manifest the target \textit{personality}.
 The outcomes show that a single utterance can manifest a believable \textit{personality} when using the appropriate linguistic form.
-Participants in \cite{jenkins2007analysis} described some interactions as ``\textit{robotic}'' when the chatbot repeated the keywords in the answers, reducing the interaction naturalness.
-Similarly, in \cite{tallyn2018ethnobot}, participants complained about the ``\textit{inflexibility}'' of the pre-defined, handcrafted chatbot's responses and expressed the desire for it to talk ``\textit{more as a person.}''
+Participants in \citet{jenkins2007analysis} described some interactions as ``\textit{robotic}'' if the chatbot repeated the keywords in the answers, reducing the interaction's naturalness.
+Similarly, in \citet{tallyn2018ethnobot}, participants complained about the ``\textit{inflexibility}'' of the pre-defined, handcrafted chatbot's responses and expressed the desire for it to talk ``\textit{more as a person.}''

 Regarding the challenges, the surveyed literature shows the following: